ICJIA/spac-client-next/audit-log.md

 ### Deployment

-The site appears to be deployed on Netlify, as indicated by the presence of netlify-lambda dependency and references to Netlify functions in the configuration.
+The site is deployed on Netlify and uses Netlify functions for serverless functionality.

 ## Audit Log Purpose